- American Physical Society Sites

 The Value of Teamwork

 Ellen says, “the experience of being on a crew that was working with a team on the ground showed me the value of teamwork.
-What I learned then applies very much to what I do today, how to manage and how to get the most from everyone on the team.”
+What I learned then applies very much to what I [did as Deputy Center Director], how to manage and how to get the most from everyone on the team.”